oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 In this lab, you will:

-* Write Python code to access Oracle Database using python-oracledb with an Autonomous Database wallet
+* Write Python code to access Oracle Database using python-oracledb with an Autonomous Database wallet.
 * Run Python code without an Autonomous Database wallet (wallet-less) using a One-way TLS connection string copied from Lab 1

 ### Prerequisites